 Personal Life Experience.

-Meditation is at the very centre of my life and work.
+Mindful awareness is at the very centre of my life and work.
 I first learned traditional Buddhist meditation practices over twenty years ago.
-Meditation helps me to share compassion and a deep acceptance with myself and my clients.
+By connecting non-judgmentally with the reality of the present moment, I am able to share compassion and deep acceptance with myself and my clients.

 Before I worked in the mental health field, I worked in arts and media.
 I hold a Master's Degree in Fine Arts and a Bachelor's' Degree in Humanities.
-These experiences show up in session as a healthy respect for the role of instinct and expression in healing.
+These experiences show up in session as a fascination with the human experience, and a healthy respect for the role of instinct and expression in healing.

 I'm a mom to two wild and wonderful boys who keep me moving!
-When I'm not working, you can generally bet that I'm hanging out with my family on the beach - napping, reading, playing tag, and trying to wrap my head around the inner life of a sand dollar.
+When I'm not at work, in the winter you can generally bet that I'm making soup, curled up with a good movie, or trying to get my kids to wear their boots.
+In the summer, on a good day I'm hanging out with my family on the beach - napping, reading, playing tag, and trying to wrap my head around the inner life of a sand dollar.